 Persistent pain substantially impairs quality of life and has a detrimental impact on an individual's bio-psycho-social aspects of health (1).
 So, the most cutting-edge, effective, and novel type of treatment, such as ST therapy, appears to enhance the management of chronic pain (8).
-Scrambler Therapy is a non-invasive neuromodulation device which non-pain signals are produced from artificial neurons and transmitted via ascending fibers by stimulating the body using EKG electrodes and re-modulation of pain as "non-pain information" to the brain known as biocvbernetics principles (8).
+Scrambler Therapy is a non-invasive neuromodulation device in which non-pain signals are produced from artificial neurons and transmitted via ascending fibers by stimulating the body using EKG electrodes and re-modulation of pain as "non-pain information" to the brain, known as bio-cybernetics principles (8).
 After 10 therapy sessions, we saw considerable improvement in our patient's pain (VAS decreased from 7.5 to 1.5) and functional impairment (ODI decreased from 50 to 12).
 A study conducted in our neighboring country of Nepal showed that six sessions of ST therapy reduced pain intensity from a mean VAS of 8.12 to 3.62 and improved functional impairment from a mean ODI of 49.87 to 18.44 (10).
-After a 3-week follow-up, a randomized, sham-controlled research among CLBP responders who had undergone ST therapy for 10 sessions appeared to exhibit considerably less pain interference and severity (9).
+After a 3-week follow-up, randomized, sham-controlled research among CLBP responders who had undergone ST therapy for 10 sessions appeared to exhibit considerably less pain interference and severity (9).

 After 10 sessions of therapy, we saw an improvement in the lumbar range of motion in our case study.
-Similar findings were seen in randomized controlled research by Tantawy et al., who found that therapeutic exercise and interferential treatment dramatically enhanced lumber ROM in individuals with CLBP (11).
+Similar findings were seen randomized controlled in research bv Tantawy et al., who found that therapeutic exercise and interferential treatment lumbar dramatically enhanced ROM in individuals with CLBP (11).